usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 The purpose of this document is to propose a normative basic standard for scripture references.
 Notice it is not concerned with localised references, even for English.
 There already exists an informal specification for scripture references which resolves within a particular translation down to the verse level.
 But there are desires to extend this reference in other directions:

 * To be recognisable as a standard book, chapter, verse reference.
 * To be able to reference text in other translations.
 * To be able to reference a word or even part of a word within a verse.
 * To be able to reference any text, even non scriptural text, within a text file.
+This does not include syntactic characters like <> around an element tag in USX or = or " in attributes in USFM, etc. These are not part of the data model.
+* To treat USFM, USX and USJ files identically.
+References are to data in the data model, not a particular serialisation.
+The closest serialisation to the underlying data model is USX.
 * To be able to inject / associate material (notes, implicit information, illustrations, etc.) directly into the text with surgical precision.
 * To allow milestone-dependent features without having to insert milestone markers into the text